-- Respect the areas where dogs are not allowed: Some festivals, like Maine’s Ossipee Valley Music Fest, allow dogs in the campground area but not near the concert site.
-According to their official rules, dogs must be leashed and should remain out of the concert and vending areas.
+Some festivals allow dogs in the campground area but not near the concert site.
+Dogs must also be leashed and should remain out of the concert and vending areas.
 They can be walked around the perimeter of the campground, however, and are allowed to hop (on a leash) into a nearby swimming hole to cool off if they are warm.

 Dog Festival Safety Tips

 The first rule of safety for bringing your pet to a festival is to consider your pet’s personality,” says Amy Burkert, founder of pet travel website Go Pet Friendly.

 - Burkert recommends asking yourself these questions to ensure you, your pup and everyone else at the event has a good time:

 - Do they have good manners and won’t jump up on people or steal their snacks?

 - Are they well-behaved around other dogs?